 A powerful, clutch-hitting catcher who navigated a decade-long MLB career as a respected defender and occasional offensive spark plug for seven different teams.

-Rod Barajas built his major league life behind the plate, a sturdy presence known for his strong arm and surprising pop in his bat.
-Signed as an amateur free agent by the Arizona Diamondbacks, his career was defined by adaptability and moments of dramatic flair.
-He was a backup on the Diamondbacks' 2001 World Series champion team, getting a taste of glory early.
-Barajas then embarked on a journey as a valued journeyman, playing for seven clubs over 13 seasons.
-While never an All-Star, he was the guy managers trusted to handle a pitching staff and who could change a game with one swing—he hit 10 walk-off home runs in his career, a remarkable total for a catcher.
-His leadership was recognized post-retirement, leading to coaching roles and even a brief stint as interim manager for the San Diego Padres in 2019.
+Rod Barajas hit 10 walk-off home runs during his 13-season MLB career, a remarkable total for a catcher.
+Signed as an amateur free agent by the Arizona Diamondbacks, he was a backup on their 2001 World Series champion team.
+Barajas played for seven clubs, never an All-Star but trusted by managers to handle a pitching staff and change a game with one swing.
+He possessed a strong arm and surprising power in his bat.
+After retiring, his leadership was recognized with coaching roles and a brief stint as interim manager for the San Diego Padres in 2019.

 1965–1980